-Romania: Gas projects of national interest enable investors entrance in property without landowners consent13.
-July 2016. / SEE Energy News
+Romania: Gas projects of national interest enable investors entrance in property without landowners consent, SEE Energy News

 According to a draft emergency ordinance proposed by the Romanian Ministry of Economy, the projects of national importance in the field of natural gas can be implemented without the approval of landowners, on whose land the pipelines would be built.